alcf-lidar/alcf/README.md

 ### auto

-alcf auto - peform automatic processing of model or lidar data
+alcf auto - peform automatic processing of model or lidar data (TODO)

 `alcf auto model` is equivalent to performing the following operations: